Prioritizing Public Safety and Resilience in Smart Cities and Regions

 The Department of Justice’s internal “Cyber-Digital Task Force,” created by Attorney General Jeff Sessions in February, will release its first-ever public report later this month at the Aspen Institute’s annual Security Forum, a department spokesperson told CyberScoop.

-Led by the Cosumnes Community Services District Fire Department (CCSDFD), 911-GO is a program focused on smart community risk reduction by leveraging current and near-term technological solutions to deliver public education, mixed-reality training for firefighters and augmented cyber-physical enabled emergency response enhanced mitigation.
+Led by the Cosumnes Community Services District Fire Department (CCSDFD), 911-GO is a program focused on smart community risk reduction.
+Safety and security are enhanced by leveraging SMART infrastructure, digital assets, and artificial intelligence enabled technological solutions to deliver public awareness, mixed-reality training for firefighters and augmented cyber-physical enabled emergency response mitigation; to protect responders and save civilian lives.

 From a public safety and emergency response perspective, here are three areas to consider as we look to technology to optimize or replace outdated systems, and maximize our capabilities and capacities: